adanperez/NadaStyle/README.md

 Installation
 -----------
+Place the Intellij16/NadaNights.icls file into your (user home)/Library/Preferences/IntelliJIdea(version)/colors folder.

-Use the provided `install.sh` script to install the color scheme into IntelliJ.
+You could also use the provided `install.sh` script to install the color scheme into IntelliJ.

 Intellij 16:

     # ./install.sh 16

-Intellij EAP:

-    # ./install.sh 2016.3

 Intellij 15 (no longer supported):